RoshanPanahi2019/Datascience/Project_Delay_Classification/README.md

+## Background
+%X of construction projects are delayed.
+In addition, the projects that meet the deadline also experience delays, however, mitigated before impacting the project schedule.
+Therefore, early identification of potential project delay will help mitigate the project level impact on sechdule.
+This paper proposes a machine learning approach to classify projects as high-risk/low risk based on the combination of reasons for milestone-delays.

 ## Methodology
 Decision tree was used to classify the projects into "high-risk", and "low-risk" based on the occurance of different causes for delay, during the entire project.